github/opensource.guide/_articles/finding-users.md

   </p>
 </aside>

 It's never too early, or too late, to start building your reputation.
-Even if you've launched your own project already, continue looking for ways to help others.
+Even if you've launched your own project already, continue to look for ways to help others.

 There is no overnight solution to building an audience.
-Gaining the trust and respect of others takes time, and reputation building work never ends.
+Gaining the trust and respect of others takes time, and building your reputation never ends.

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/ariya?s=180" class="pquote-avatar" alt="avatar">